- Autre (24)

 Should budgetary provisions for design be raised based on the notion that a more talented designer will be commissioned thus ensuing a more qualitative design solution?
 Is it more expensive for public authorities to hire Phillippe Starck?
 How can a client ensure the finest result on a commission?
 While generalised policies or answers are elusive, the French public procurement code allows awarding contracts by bringing out talent and quality while controlling design fees and copyright costs.

+Unfortunately, French public procurements too often require designers to provide design proposals without fair compensation.
 It is not acceptable that a public authority should support free pitching, simply convinced by its legal services or by a specific designer himself.

 If professionals tolerate such conditions, why would public authorities prohibit such practices?
 Working for free is not reserved to stars.
 Replying to a tender for free — to free pitch — can also be seen as acceptance of not charging fees.
 To acquire the power to say 'no' is complicated for designers.
 Indeed, but doesn’t the inability to say 'no' & the ensuing acquiescence provoke a lack of understanding from a clients' perspective?
 Isn’t this potentially more devastating?
 How can public procurements and design projects be built & managed with efficiency, clarity & justness?
 This is slippery territory for the designer or public entity alike.